 CBD Oil for Horses: How Does It Work?

 Like all mammals, horses have an endocannabinoid system (ECS).
 This system has a vital regulatory function within the body.
 It is composed of cell receptors and chemicals known as endocannabinoids.

-When these chemicals and receptors bind together, they trigger a series of reactions that help to maintain internal balance.
+When these chemicals and receptors bind together, they trigger reactions that help maintain internal balance.
 The ECS plays a role in everything from appetite to inflammation and mood.

 Plant cannabinoids like CBD can also interact with this system and enhance many of its crucial functions.
 Furthermore, they do so in a way that causes very few side effects.
 And, unlike its counterpart THC, CBD does not cause intoxication.

 This is why CBD products have become so popular in recent years.
 People frequently use them to relieve everyday complaints, such as anxiety and pain.
 There is also evidence that CBD helps with more severe issues like epileptic seizures.

 So, what are the benefits of CBD for horses?
 Let’s take a look.

 CBD has many of the same positive effects on horses as it does on humans.
 It primarily helps to regulate the ECS and improve overall health and wellbeing.
 However, CBD may also have specific benefits for some common equine health problems, including the following.